Browse by Medical Category

-The Massachusetts General Hospital Research Institute was founded to promote, support and guide our diverse research enterprise.
+The Massachusetts General Hospital Research Institute was founded to promote, support and guide the diverse research enterprise at Mass General.

 The Research Institute at Massachusetts General Hospital is a new initiative to support, promote and guide the hospital's existing research enterprise.

-Comprised of more than 6,000 staff members working across more than 30 institutes, centers and departments, Mass General is home to the largest hospital-based research enterprise in the nation.
+Comprised of more than 12,000 staff members working across more than 30 institutes, centers and departments, Mass General is home to the largest hospital-based research program in the United States.

 Research has been part of the hospital’s mission since its founding more than 200 years ago and has led to innovations such as the use of general anesthesia in surgery, a vaccine for tuberculosis and the modern PET scan,” says Harry Orf, PhD, Senior Vice President for Research.
 “The new institute will help us take the steps necessary to maintain our leadership in medical innovation.”